This is a list of all education teaching and learning courses. For more information, see Teaching and Learning.

 Importance of differentiation for gifted learners in middle school and high school; differentiation through advanced placement programs as well as broader perspectives on differentiation; essentials for differentiation understood and applied to a lesson that will be implemented with students.

 EDTL:4081 ePortfolio Design and Production1-2 s.h.

-Experience producing an ePortfolio and uploading it to the Internet; practical experience using digital tools, content and design related to ePortfolio production; experience using a web browser and access to the Internet and to a digital camera or scanner.
+Experience producing an ePortfolio and uploading it to the internet; practical experience using digital tools, content and design related to ePortfolio production; experience using a web browser, accessing the internet, and using a digital camera or scanner.
 Requirements: able to perform basic computer functions and use a World Wide Web browser.
 Same as EALL:4081, EPLS:4081, PSQF:4081, RCE:4081.

 EDTL:4085 Current Readings and Research in Gifted Education1 s.h.

 Research in the field of gifted education and talent development; applications of research to ensure best practices in providing services and programs for high-ability learners.